ocasadoc/space-go/README.md

 space-go
 =====
 A small terminal app to check for space-related things.
-Available options:
+Available options at the moment:

-* s: upcoming launches
+* s: upcoming rocket launches

 Retrieves data from https://launchlibrary.net